 A quality education includes more than just academics.
 That is why you are encouraged to become involved in campus life by participating in one or more of the many clubs, organizations, or athletic activities.
-Central Penn's small size makes it possible for everyone to participate in activities and assume leadership roles.
-Whether it's basketball, golf, baseball, flag football, bowling, or one of many excellent clubs or professional organizations, the Student Services staff can assist you in finding an activity that is right for you.
+Students attending the Summerdale Campus will find Central Penn's small size perfect for everyone to participate in activities and assume leadership roles.
+Whether it's through athletics, clubs or professional organizations, the Student Services staff can assist you in finding an activity that is right for you.